dambergn-codefellows/snakes-cafe/README.md

 - Fixed capitals in function names.
 - If the user types menu, the entire menu is printed to the console.
 - Remove item from current order by typing remove and the name of the item.
+- Attempted some testing with no positive results.

 ### 2018-08-14
 - Updated README.md file.